edx/insights/README.md

   should define appropriate (TBD) properties to ornament your events with and appropriate queries (TBD) to get data out of your read-replica databases, so that modules written by other folks can get at your data in a generic way.
+The best way to understand how to do this is to read test cases in modules/testmodule/__init__.py

+A very minimal example of how to build applications on top of this framework is in the example directory.

 Shortcuts/invariants
 --------------------